 Make a Referral Using the Form Below:

-The Legal Aid Agency have issued a statement in relation to the arrangements for legal aid firms to be on a NCDV panel which you can download via the link at the bottom of this letter.
+For more information about the arrangements for legal aid firms to be on an NCDV panel, please download the statement issued by the Legal Aid Agency via the link provided at the bottom of this page.

-If you have any questions in the meantime, please do not hesitate to call me.
+Should you have any questions or require further assistance, please do not hesitate to contact me directly.

 Every client matters.